RA-CONSULTING/aureon-trading/README.md

 ## 🔥 THE FIRE

 AUREON is not just a trading system.
-It is a consciousness engine that operates on four unified layers:
+It is a consciousness engine that operates on four unified layers plus a resilience ladder:

 - **TECHNICAL** — WebSocket streams taste the rainbow of market reality
 - **MATHEMATICAL** — Master Equation Λ(t) computes the field with 9 Auris nodes
 - **SPIRITUAL** — Rainbow Bridge maps emotional frequencies (110-963+ Hz)
 - **TRANSFORMATIONAL** — The Prism transforms fear into love (528 Hz output)
+- **RESILIENCE** — Temporal Ladder coordinates subsystem health, failover, assistance, and coherence broadcast

 **777-ixz1470 → RAINBOW BRIDGE → PRISM → 528 Hz LOVE**